Go Ad-Free

 Do You Need a Statin…Really?

-Like this reader, we have discovered that the risk calculator recommends that virtually every man 64 or older and every woman 71 or older should take a statin.
+Like this reader, we have discovered that the risk calculator recommended that virtually every man 64 or older and every woman 71 or older should take a statin.
 Even if you are a vegetarian, run 10 miles a day, have great cholesterol and blood pressure readings, accumulating too many birthdays puts you on the statin staircase.
 That’s true even if your parents lived into their 90s without heart disease.

 Will Stopping Statins Kill People?

-Dr. Nissen blames the Internet:
+Dr. Nissen blamed the Internet:

 “Statins have developed a bad reputation with the public, a phenomenon driven largely by proliferation on the Internet of bizarre and unscientific but seemingly persuasive criticism of these drugs.”